mikecarti/DataScience/(NLP)_Text_Improvement_Engine/README.md

 I decided to use FAISS vector database, as it is convinient to store vector representations there.
-For task of sentence splitting (i.e split a sentence by phrases), I researched a lot of options, but as this field is not very popular (sentence segmentation) I decided to go with average, good-enough for 4 hours task tool library - benepar.
+For task of sentence splitting (i.e split a sentence by phrases), I researched a lot of options, but as this field is not very popular (sentence segmentation) I decided to go with a good-enough library - benepar.
 Model loading and inference is done through nltk and huggingface.

 ### Text Improvement